 The only sustainable advantage in our hypercompetitive marketplace is the ability to learn and adapt faster than everyone else.
 Companies that cling to management practices of a bygone era continue to fade away.
 They desperately need managers who empower people to seek out learning at a moment’s notice.

-Minds at Work illustrates this shift to a learning community with success stories from forward-looking companies.
+Minds at Work illustrates this shift to a learning community with success stories from forward-looking companies that are managing minds.
 With this better way to manage, these companies have unearthed those “aha!” moments as the dots connect after continuous problem solving, trial and error, and innovation.
-Each has redefined norms, made knowledge sharing flat, and created a workplace culture built to last.
+Each has redefined norms, made knowledge sharing flat, and created a workplace culture built to innovate, grow, be agile, nimble, and more competitive.

 Use this book to embrace learning anytime, anywhere.
 Nurture the minds at work, and you’ll win the hearts of your organization.”